yusekiya/dotfiles/README.md

   ```bash
   $ pacman -S $(< ~/.pacman_pkglist)
   ```

 - Setup with dropbox (option)
   - Make symbolic link to DROPBOX/HOME/*
   - Copy DROPBOX/my_script/* to ~/bin
 - Install aspell through graphical installer (aspell in MSYS2 repo is aborted when dealing with TeX file)

-  Install directory must be `C:\opt` to work with emacs
+  Install directory must be `C:\opt` to work with emacs.
 - Build packages under .pkgbuild by executing makepkg.sh in each package directory
 - Download libgnutls-28.dll and its dependencies to an directory in $PATH (cf. [NTEmacs64](https://github.com/chuntaro/NTEmacs64#emacs-245bindll-の依存関係など))
 - Setup for git